chahal7088/Training/OSI.md

    The presentation layer is primarily responsible for translating data from network data to the formats expected by an application.
    For example, data encodings and encryption are managed at Layer

 3. The Session Layer

    The session layer manages sessions between nodes and acts on the “data” PDU.
 Session management includes setup, authentication, termination, and reconnections.
    This layer allows users on different machines to establish active communications sessions between them.
 It is responsible for establishing, maintaining, synchronizing, terminating sessions between end-user applications.
 In Session Layer, streams of data are received and further marked, which is then resynchronized properly, so that the ends of the messages are not cut initially and further data loss is avoided.
 This layer basically establishes a connection between the session entities.
 This layer handles and manipulates data which it receives from the Session Layer as well as from the Presentation Layer.

 4. The Transport Layer

    The transport layer is the first of four “host” layers with the rest referred to as “media” layers.
 The transport layer PDU is the “segment” or “datagram”.
    This layer manages the transmission of data between nodes, including ensuring that data arrives in the correct sequence and that any errors are corrected.
    The Transmission Control Protocol (TCP) operates at Layer 4

 5. Network Layer

    The network layer has two main functions.
 One is breaking up segments into network packets, and reassembling the packets on the receiving end.
    The other is routing packets by discovering the best path across a physical network.
 The network layer uses network addresses (typically Internet Protocol addresses) to route packets to a destination node.

+6. The Data Link Layer

+   The data link layer breaks data to be transmitted into frames for transmission at the physical layer.
+It also manages connections between two different nodes, including setting up the connection, identifying and correcting any bit errors that occur at the physical layer,and terminating the connection once the session is complete.